labicom-udesc/psp-quota/README.md

 # PSP
 The proposed approach consists of 2 main components, a fragment generator and a protein predictor.
-First run the fragment generator, then run the predictor.
+First run the fragment generator (https://github.com/labicom-udesc/protein-data-fetcher), then run the predictor.

 If you already have the fragments, you don't need to run the fragment generator.
 Just set the PSP project's protein_loader.py file to the directory where the fragments are.